lezneklihp/dsend_project_4/README.md

 ![Eda_classimba](/images/eda_classimba.png)

 Moreover, the report pointed to missing values.
 With the [description of the dataset](/data_descriptions/nyctreecensus_2015_description.pdf), I could conclude that missing values always referred to dead trees or stumps.
 Before replacing these missing values, I investigated specific fields which were not covered by the profile report in depth, including the diameter and species of street trees.
 Afterwards I noted all fields down which I wanted to process further as features.
+These features were all categorical and described visual characteristics of street trees, such as damaged trunks or wires wrapped around branches.

 For the geographical anaylsis I answered the following questions: